Chart Color Schemes

 Gunnedah faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.1%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are most common at 11.2%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them - advanced diplomas at 8.2% and certificates at 33.6%.
-Educational participation is high, with 32.0% of residents currently enrolled in formal education: 13.6% in primary, 8.0% in secondary, and 2.7% in tertiary education.
+Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
+Vocational credentials are held by 41.8% of residents aged 15 and above, with advanced diplomas at 8.2% and certificates at 33.6%.
+Educational participation is high, with 32.0% currently enrolled in formal education: 13.6% in primary, 8.0% in secondary, and 2.7% in tertiary education.

 Frequently Asked Questions - Education